AndrewGls/P4-Advanced-Lane-Finding/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 * Run the entire pipeline on a sample video recorded on a sunny day on the I-280.

 The currect project is implemented as three steps: step1 - camera calibration pipeline, step2 - image processing/testing pipeline and step3 - video processing pipeline.
-All python code used in step2 and step3 are in two separate python files: tools.py and detect_lane.py files.
-The tools.py file contains helper functions for image processing part and the detect_lane.py file contains code used for line detection.
-The images for camera calibration are stored in the "camera_cal" folder.
-All test images, used for setup internel parameters and testing are saved in the "test_images" folder.
-The folder "output_images" contains several folders step1 & step2 with generated samples and results.
+All python code used in step2 and step3 are in two separate python files: `tools.py` and `detect_lane.py` files.
+The `tools.py` file contains helper functions for image processing part and the `detect_lane.py` file contains code used for line detection.
+The images for camera calibration are stored in the `camera_cal` folder.
+All test images, used for setup internel parameters and testing are saved in the `test_images` folder.
+The folder `output_images` contains several folders step1 & step2 with generated samples and results.
 Below, I describe all the steps in details and how I addressed each point in the implementation.

 [//]: # (Image References)